 Talia nodded.
 “Yes, with Kel and Clarence.”

-Talia nodded quickly, welcoming the invitation as well as Mandee’s friendly demeanor.
+Talia nodded, welcoming the invitation as well as Mandee’s friendly demeanor.
 “Thanks.”

 At the other table, introductions passed quickly around.
 Of the fifteen kids there, she learned three of them were new, the same as her.
-And as she was quickly informed, each of them possessed experience as one of Clarence’s victims.
+She found out that each of them had experience as one of Clarence’s victims.
 Mandee shoved over a couple of the others and got Talia to sit in the middle with her.

 “Is Kel a Dragon Knight?”
 Talia asked.